Reflections on Winning WeAreDevelopers CODE100

 Round 2

 After 6 out of 7 rounds, one team had 30 points, and all others, including us, had 10 each.
-That meant that the last question would decide who gets to proceed.
+That meant the last question would decide who gets to proceed.
 Fortunately, we were able to answer the question: “What is the difference between a class and an object?”

 The reason why I say it felt mostly luck-based was that the questions weren’t particularly difficult.
 During the entire round, there was only ever one wrong answer given (by us).
-Instead, it all came down to who pressed the buzzer the fastest - and we are talking milliseconds here.
+Instead, it all came down to who pressed the buzzer the fastest—and we are talking milliseconds here.

 Round 3

 Round 3 was by far the most stressful.
 Ahead of the event, I was 100% certain that I would be using Python throughout the competition due to its concise syntax and helpful features for data science.
 But this would turn out to be a pretty bad idea.
-Oh, and also, we couldn’t bring our own laptops, which meant that there was a noticeable learning curve for getting used to the keyboard in front of you.
-However, the organizers provided us with a standardized development environment powered by Daytona, including a browser-based cloud IDE which is based on VSCode.
+Oh, and also, we couldn’t bring our own laptops, which meant there was a noticeable learning curve for getting used to the keyboard in front of you.
+However, the organizers provided us with a standardized development environment powered by Daytona, including a browser-based cloud IDE, which is based on VSCode.
 We were offered different environment presets depending on our programming language of choice.
 With Daytona’s assistance and Nikola Balic’s support, I was able to retrieve the code I wrote during the event.

-(not 7).
+The task was to sum up the continuous numbers within a given string: world20congress23 ➡️ 43 (not 7).
 Throughout this and all of the following rounds, there was some boilerplate code that needed to be written every time: We were given login credentials, with which we had to fetch a JWT from an API to then get our challenge input, which after transforming, we would send to that API yet again.

 Using Python turned out to be a real struggle since both my partner Thejas Malenahalli Niranjan, who I got randomly matched with, and I didn’t know how to loop over a string in Python.
-The solution we tried for creating a list of characters from a string was string.split('')
+The solution we tried for creating a list of characters from a string was string.split(''), but as it turns out, you cannot do that.
+The solution, in this case, is some syntax you just have to know: [*string].
+So therefore, I suggest you

 Stick to your home turf language and tools!
 This is not the time for experiments, so use what you know best.
 You don’t want to deal with unfamiliar quirks.

-Round 3 was also the last round, where I was checking how well the others were doing.
+Round 3 was also the last round where I was checking how well the others were doing.
 Given that we were struggling to complete the puzzle due to a lack of language knowledge and that the commentator (at least to me) made it seem like the team next to us was doing really great, I was expecting one of the other 3 teams to finish any second.
 But what I didn’t take into account was that everyone was struggling with the same challenges imposed by live coding.

 Focus on yourself!
 Looking at others just takes time and, in the worst case, makes you panic.

 We still managed to finish first by quite a lot.
 This meant that I had plenty of time to calm down, drink a whole lot of water backstage, and prepare myself mentally for the next round.
-Would there have already been a coding task during the playoffs for all 100 challengers, that very first round could have already ended up taking a very significant amount of time until the first 32 finish.
+Had there already been a coding task during the playoffs for all 100 challengers, that very first round could have already ended up taking a very significant amount of time until the first 32 finish.

 Round 4 - Semi-finals